Advocacy

 Here are some recommended follow-up actions:

-• Thank your members of Congress or other elected officials for attending, and their staff that also participated and helped schedule the event (email or handwritten note).
+• Thank your members of Congress or other elected officials for attending, and their staff that also participated and helped schedule the event (email).
 Be sure to reiterate any asks and key data points made during the meeting in your follow up note.

 • Send any materials promised during the visit.